exploratory-io/book/tutorials/yelp.md

 ### What you are going to learn

-JSON data handling
+Analyzing JSON data by:

 - Working with the list data type / nested (array) data
 - Counting number of the values inside the list
 - Extracting Nth value from the nested data
 - Concatenate values from the nested data
 - Finding text patterns inside the nested data
-- Unnesting (flatten) the nested data
+- Un-nesting (flatten) the nested data